rhdunn/cmudict-tools/README.md

 ## File Format

+There are 3 variants of the cmudict dictionary format in use:

+  *  `cmudict-weide` is the old dictionary format as maintained by Robert L.
+     Weide and others (versions 0.1 through 0.7);
+  *  `cmudict` is the current dictionary format as maintained by Alex Rudnicky (versions 0.7a and later);
+  *  `cmudict-new` is the dictionary format as maintained by Nikolay V.
+     Shmyrev.

 A line comment starts with `;;;` and spans until the end of the current line.
+In the `cmudict-weide` format, a line comment starts with `##`.

 An entry has the form `ENTRY PRONUNCIATION`, where `ENTRY` consists of `WORD` for the primary entry for the word, or `WORD(VARIANT)` for an alternate entry.
+The `ENTRY` and `PRONUNCIATION` are separated by two space (` `) characters and `ENTRY` is in upper case.
+In the `cmudict-new` format, `ENTRY` and `PRONUNCIATION` are separated by a single space (` `) character and `ENTRY` is in lower case.

 The `VARIANT` consists of a number from `1` to `9` that denotes an alternate entry.
-These are numbered consecutively from `1`.
+These are numbered consecutively from `1` in the current cmudict format and from `2` in the `cmudict-weide` and `cmudict-new` formats.

 The `PRONUNCIATION` section consists of Arpabet-based phones separated by a single space (` `).
+The casing of the phones depends on the phoneset being used.
 The vowels have an additional stress marker, which can be:

   *  `0` for an unstressed vowel;
   *  `1` for a primary stressed vowel;